Epstein Survivors Weaponize Opposition Research Against Congress

 But the survivors’ campaign goes further: they have uncovered and publicized her longstanding connections to Ghislaine Maxwell’s husband, Scott Borgerson, and documented multiple public appearances with Maxwell and Borgerson.

-These revelations, first reported by Palmeri in “The Reckoning,” have raised serious questions about conflicts of interest and the real reasons behind Murkowski’s resistance.
+These revelations, first reported by Palmeri in “The Reckoning” series on her The Red Letter Substack, have raised serious questions about conflicts of interest and the real reasons behind Murkowski’s resistance.

 House Speaker Mike Johnson (R-LA) is also in the crosshairs.
 Survivors accuse him of using closed-door hearings and excessive redactions to delay or obscure the release of the files, allegedly to protect powerful figures - including Donald Trump - who are named in the documents.